wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  end of the flowering season, the inflorescence becomes *intercalary* rather than *terminal* on the plant (ie. within a branch, rather than on the end of a branch).
-Which of the sub-types of the blastotelic inflorescence is this (see Fig 3.9)?
+Which of the sub-types of the blastotelic inflorescence is this (see figures)?

 - A mixture of branching patterns may occur within the one inflorescence.
-These are described in order of branching eg. a raceme of cymes - the cyme is the terminal form (Fig 3.9).
+These are described in order of branching eg. a raceme of cymes - the cyme is the terminal form (see figures).
 Describe the inflorescence in specimens *C,* *D* and *E*.
 Record each in the form of a line diagram, as in Fig 3.9.
 Note carefully whether the flowers are sessile or have a peduncle.